ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex07.md

 Some notes:
-* This way of testing does not allow you to check whether the message in the exception is the expected one, i.e. whether it is `"denominator may not be zero", which would make sense, or `"Go Gauchos!"`, which while an admirable sentiment, is not what we are looking for here.
+* This way of testing does not allow you to check whether the message in the exception is the expected one, i.e. whether it is `"denominator may not be zero"`, which would make sense, or `"Go Gauchos!"`, which while an admirable sentiment, is not what we are looking for here.
 * The wiki associated with the junit-team's github repo has an article that explains some [more sophisticated ways of testing exceptions](https://github.com/junit-team/junit4/wiki/Exception-testing)